TEDxAuckland/tedx-auckland-site/src/_posts/2019-10-31-an-interview-with-emma-rogan---creativity-resilience-new-beginnings.md

 It was a chance to undertake significant creative work and to push myself beyond the constraints of my everyday.
 It is a little, every day, that builds up to a significant body of work by day 100.
 For many hundred dayers, the project has been a way to reconnect and restart a creative practice again, or to hone skills in a rigorous way.
 I know that it has lead many people to more fulfilling creative lives, as it has done for me.
 That’s been an unexpected but very satisfying outcome, and is something I am proud of.

-To find out more about Emma Rogan, visit her [website.](https://emmarogan.co.nz/)&nbsp;Keen to attend our next event?
+To find out more about Emma Rogan, visit her [website.](https://emmarogan.co.nz/)&nbsp;

+Keen to attend our next event?
 [TEDxAuckland: tūmanako](https://tedxauckland.com/events/tumanako/) is on sale now\!
 Get in quick.&nbsp;